Below I will list the top 7 specifications for selecting the best snowboard for a beginner and the reasons why.

-Note that there are many boards that are good for beginners that may also be good as all mountain boards and freestyle boards for more experienced riders.
+Note: that there are many boards that are good for beginners that may also be good as all mountain boards, freestyle boards or other styles, for more experienced riders.
 That does not make them any less relevant as beginner boards if they have the following factors.

-For me the Camber Profile (in addition to Thing #2 – Flex) is the most important factor for beginners.
+For me, the Camber Profile, plus Thing #2 - Flex, and Thing #3 - size are the most important factors for beginners.

-When you are starting out you want to feel as stable as possible to aid balance.
+When you are starting out you want to feel stable to aid balance.
 You also want the most difficult thing for beginners (linking turns) to be made easier by the specs of the board - and you don't want the board to be catchy.
 The camber profile has a profound effect on two of these things - stability and ease of catching an edge (and can also aid in easier turn initiation).

-The best camber profiles for both stability and turn initiation, in my opinion, are Flat to Rocker and Hybrid Camber (as long as there isn't too much camber in there).
+The best camber profiles for both stability and a more catch-free ride, in my opinion, are Flat to Rocker and Hybrid Camber (as long as there isn't too much camber in there).
 Closely followed by Hybrid Rocker.

 A Hybrid Camber Profile has camber underfoot which will feel very stable and a Flat to Rocker profile has a flat section underfoot which will also feel very stable.

 So why are completely flat profiles or traditional camber profiles not an option?
-Simple, turning ability.
+Simple, turning ability - and being less catchy.

 As a beginner you want turning to be as easy as possible to build confidence.
 If you are forever catching an edge your confidence will take a long time to build up and your progression will be slow.